 On January 23, 1840, German physicist, optometrist, entrepreneur, and social reformer Ernst Abbe was born.
 Together with Otto Schott and Carl Zeiss, he laid the foundation of modern optics.
 As a co-owner of Carl Zeiss AG, a German manufacturer of research microscopes, astronomical telescopes, planetariums and other optical systems, Abbe developed numerous optical instruments.

 Abbe was born in Eisenach in 1840 and was lucky to be financially supported by his father’s boss, who guaranteed him a modest education.
 The young Abbe was talented in nature sciences wherefore he was able to attend the University of Jena and the University of Göttingen.
 After studying, he was occupied at the observatory in Göttingen and later began his career in physics at Frankfurt and Jena.
 Abbe was awarded his PhD in Göttingen in 1861.
 In 1863, Abbe qualified as a university lecturer at the University of Jena.
 He became director of the observatory of Jena and a member of the ‘Academy of Sciences’.

 Abbe’s work with Carl Zeiss not only made him famous, but also wealthy.
 After Zeiss’s death, Abbe founded the Carl Zeiss Foundation and became highly active in concerns of social and political issues.
 He supported the social democrats, introduced the 8 hour working day, in remembrance of the 14-hour workday of his own father, and supported the freedom of assembly.
 In addition, he created a pension fund and a discharge compensation fund.
 Abbe depicted one of the founders of a newspaper, attempting to distribute politically independent news, wherefore he was loved by his employees as well as the general public of Jena.
 In 1889, Ernst Abbe set up and endowed the Carl Zeiss Foundation for research in science.
 The aim of the foundation was “to secure the economic, scientific, and technological future and in this way to improve the job security of their employees.”
 He made it a point that the success of an employee was based solely on their ability and performance, not on their origin, religion, or political views.
 In 1896, he reorganized the Zeiss optical works into a cooperative with profit-sharing.

 Ernst Abbe was appreciated as a brilliant engineer and a courageous social and political reformer in Germany.
 He was honored numerous times through monuments, the lunar crater ‘Abbe’ was named after him and the Ernst Abbe Foundation was developed.
-He passed away on January 14, 1905 in Jena.
+Ernst Abbe passed away on January 14, 1905 in Jena.